actck/ejbca-docker-nginx/tutorial-issue-tls-server-certificates-with-ejbca.md

 9. Click **Save** to store the certificate profile.

 The newly created **TLS Server Profile** is displayed in the list of certificate profiles.

+# Step 2 - Create end entity profile

+Next, create an end entity profile that allows you to define what information about holders of certificates EJBCA keeps track of and adds as subject information.